TheSeriousProgrammer/Info-Protect/README.md

 # Info-Protect

-NVM : I was a kid back then thuinking it to be the best Symetric Encryption algo ..
+Edit : I was a kid back then thuinking it to be the best Symetric Encryption algo ..
 I just re-invented an outdated Cipher algo (lol)

 Projects aims at encrypting all types of files..with advanced ceaser cipher (sorry if the spellings are wrong)